Child Custody and Out-of-State Relocation

 However, if your divorce or custody case hasn’t been finalized, it’s important to keep in mind that you may need to get permission from the child’s other parent or from the court to temporarily remove your son or daughter from the state of Illinois.
 While the law does not prevent you from an out of state trip, it is important to handle it properly, so that you not only inform the other parent but seek his or her cooperation.
 If nothing else, this will show the Judge that you are involving the other parent and behaving reasonably.

-Child custody and removal laws are complex, and you should always discuss your case with an experienced Chicago family lawyer and Chicago family lawyer at the law offices of M. Scott Gordon & Associates.
+Child custody and removal laws are complex, and you should always discuss your case with an experienced Chicago family lawyer and Chicago family lawyer at the law offices of Gordon & Perlut, LLC.
 Contact us today to learn more about how we can assist with your case.